TechTrekkerZ/FSU/README.md

 ## What is in this repository
  - Codes for our feature statistics with uncertainty module in standard training (FSU-ST) and the FSU with fine-tuning strategy in adversarial training (FSU-FiT) (Will be released when the manuscript is accepted)

- - Well-trained models optimized by FSU-ST and FSU-FiT are shown in the following links:
+ - Well-trained models optimized by FSU-ST are shown in the following links:

  <table>
   <caption></caption>